lladdy/ReproduceReplayDesync/README.md

 You will know you have produced the issue when you see at least one replay that is significantly larger in file size (>1MB) than the others.

 Once a much larger replay file has been produced, move it over to a windows machine with SC2 installed and view it.
 You should observe that bot actions either cease part way through or are entirely missing.

-## Additional notes
-- I am yet to see a faulty replay produced after a machine restart (though it might simply be that I haven't tried enough times to trigger it).
-- If you go to line 225 of reproducereplaydesync/main.cpp and comment out the 2 lines there and then recompile, you should find that the replay issue is no longer reproduced for whatever reason.